Southern California Solidly Behind Magnolia Tank Farm

 “As Vice Chair of the Orange County Council of Governments (OCCOG), and a city leader, I was proud to stand with my colleagues to support much-needed housing in Orange County while preserving local control to preserve the livability of our neighborhoods.
 OCCOG unanimously adopted a resolution to support the Magnolia Tank Farm mixed-use project in Huntington Beach.
 This development will add new homes, a hotel, associated retail, greater wetlands protection and improve the public’s access to the coast.
 These are the types of projects that Orange County needs to remain a desirable place to live and visit.”

-Huntington Beach residents, local business leaders and industry professionals joined in support of the Magnolia Tank Farm during the entitlement hearing process with letters to the city and calls to the council members.
-We are grateful to the following individuals who lent their support:
+Huntington Beach residents, local business leaders and industry professionals joined in support of the Magnolia Tank Farm during the entitlement hearing process.
+We are grateful to the following individuals who lent their support then and continue to support the project, as well as additional community and regional organizations and individuals who have joined the efforts to see this plan come to fruition:

 Building Industry Association of Southern California